TDBwriter/orderOfTheOpenBook/LevelOne/002-ConversationWithFather.md

 The Duke, her father, Daddy, finished the thoughts he had begun, placed the quill into its resting place.
 Leaning back into his chair, his voice slipped between the ribs of silence like a rapier, "Why did you wait so long to bring this to my attention?"

 Arinen loved her daddy.
 He always understood.
 Always respected her.
 She knew now more than ever that he could help her navigate this emotionally fraught political puzzle for the best possible outcome.
 "Oh, Daddy," she gushed with relief.
 "I hope your negotiations will still be of value.
 Rufus has always been my good friend, and he is a good man.
 He will care for our people, and his, with all his heart, I have little doubt.
 I mean to say that I do not want to marry him just yet.
-However, I am hesitiant because lately he has gained political experience and power.
+However, I am hesitant because lately he has gained political experience and power.
 Our joining now would leave me as little more than arm candy in the eyes of our other neighbors."

 The horror at this possibility being spoken aloud flashed through his eyes.
 Evidently this particular fear was familiar to him.
 His chest expanded and his nostrils flared as he breathed in his thoughts.
 Pride replaced the fear as he expelled these emotions out through tight lips.
 This ability to master his emotional response hadn't passed naturally to Arinen, but she strove to emulate it, quite unsuccessfully.
 It may have been one of her most loved traits that he had.